-Here are some basic questions to help get your conversation started:
+Here are some basic questions for you if you’re not sure what to ask your school counselor:

 - What courses do I need to take to be ready for college?

-- How should I plan my schedule so I'll complete them?
+- How should I plan my schedule so I'll complete my courses?

 - Which elective courses do you recommend?